The Best Medical Record OCR

-Tenasol, as a regular part of our operations, makes use of multiple OCR technologies for processing and extracting data from medical records.
-As we covered in a previous blog, healthcare data sources highly consist of PDFs and images in the payer space.
-This blog aims to cover known vendors, relative performances, and limitations of these OCR systems.
+Tenasol, as a regular part of our operations, makes use of multiple OCR technology for processing and extracting data from medical records prior to our NLP processes.
+As we previously discussed, healthcare data sources highly consist of PDFs and images in the payer space, as opposed to purely structured HL7 C-CDA or HL7 FHIR data.

 If you want to skip this blog you should take away the following: